cal-cs184/hw0-intro/README.md

 If you are on Windows, you probably want to follow [these instructions](https://cs184.eecs.berkeley.edu/sp19/article/10/cmake-gui-windows-tutorial).

+If you are using Xcode, here is a [helpful video tutorial](https://www.youtube.com/watch?v=9EADCyN_Fek) made by our very own Prof. Ren Ng last spring.

 First, clone the ```hw0``` repo from Github.
 Change directory into the folder, and run

     mkdir build; cd build